 Peppermint has hosted more shows at Therapy than any other queen in our 16 year history.
 As the long time host of Cattle Call, she wrangled up many amazing performers to entertain on our stage.
-Sherry Vine then teamed up with Peppermint for a long run hosting BiPolar which featured only live singing, a rarity in the drag community.
+Sherry Vine then teamed up with Peppermint for a long run hosting BiPolar which featured only live singing, a rarity in the New York drag community.

 Peppermint was announced as one of the fourteen contestants on the ninth season of RuPaul's Drag Race.
 Ultimately, she finished in second place losing to winner Sasha Velour, after they both lip synced to Whitney Houston's "It's Not Right But It's OK"

 Peppermint made her Broadway debut in The Go'Go's-inspired musical Head Over Heels featuring the Go'Go's music.

 Alexis Michelle hosted a new Thursday night drag show at Therapy which featured a competition between our guests having to perform crazy antics which ultimately, in drag queen tradition, got them to strip off their clothes.

 Alexis auditioned for Drag Race eight times before being selected for season nine.
 In episode eleven, she was in the bottom two with Peppermint, and lost a lip sync to the Village People's "Macho Man", placing Michelle in fifth.

 Alexis trained as an actor and singer and she frequently performs at the Feinstein/54 Below cabaret with her Broadway show "Alexis, I Am!"